 Related Party Transactions

-On September 15, 2010, we entered into a three-year consulting agreement with Dr. Chaganti which was subsequently renewed through December 31, 2016 pursuant to which Dr. Chaganti receives $5,000 per month for providing consulting and technical support services.
-Total expenses for each of the three months ended June 30, 2015 and 2014 were $15,000.
-Total expenses for each of the six months ended June 30, 2015 and 2014 were $30,000.
+In 2010, we entered into a three-year consulting agreement with Dr. Chaganti, which was subsequently renewed through December 31, 2016 pursuant to which Dr. Chaganti receives $5,000 per month for providing consulting and technical support services.
 Pursuant to the terms of the renewed consulting agreement, Dr. Chaganti received an option to purchase 200,000 shares of our common stock at a purchase price of $15.89 per share vesting over a period of four years.
-Total non-cash stock-based compensation recognized under the consulting agreement for each of the three months ended June 30, 2015 and 2014 was $98,625 and $212,125, respectively.
-Total non-cash stock-based compensation recognized under the consulting agreement for each of the six months ended June 30, 2015 and 2014 was $161,125 and $212,125, respectively.
+Total non-cash stock-based compensation recognized under the consulting agreement for each of the three months ended March 31, 2016 and 2015 was $16,125 and $62,500, respectively.
 Also pursuant to the consulting agreement, Dr. Chaganti assigned to us all rights to any inventions which he may invent during the course of rendering consulting services to us.
 In exchange for this assignment, if the USPTO issues a patent for an invention on which Dr. Chaganti is listed as an inventor, we are required to pay Dr. Chaganti (i) a one-time payment of $50,000 and (ii) 1% of any net revenues we receive from any licensed sales of the invention.
-In 2015, we paid Dr. Chaganti $150,000 which was recognized as an expense in fiscal 2014 when three patents were issued.
+In the first quarter of 2016, we paid Dr. Chaganti $50,000 which was recognized as an expense in fiscal 2015 when one patent was issued.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.